return42/sphkerneldoc/linux_src_doc/drivers/media/rc/rc-main_c.rst

 Bits of the filter value corresponding to set bits in the filter mask are compared against input scancodes and non-matching scancodes are discarded.

-dev->lock is taken to guard against races between device registration, store_filter and show_filter.
+dev->lock is taken to guard against races between store_filter and show_filter.

 .. _`store_filter`: